 Representatives of IPERS are not financial planners and IPERS benefits are only one part of your overall retirement savings.
 IPERS benefits were designed to supplement Social Security benefits and personal savings.
-IPERS benefits do not include a cost-of-living adjustment for most members.
+IPERS benefits do not include a cost-of-living adjustment.
+Two examples of these programs are: